Civil Service Fast Stream UK Guide (2026)

 • Research the schemes: Familiarise yourself with the different Fast Stream schemes to make sure you select the ones that best match your skills and interests.
 Each scheme has unique requirements and will test different aspects of your abilities.

-If you're looking to maximise your chances and streamline your preparation, check out our expert-led Fast Stream PrepPacks, designed to take you through all elements of the UK Civil Service Fast Stream application process and give you plenty of opportunity to practise for success.
+If you're looking to maximise your chances and streamline your preparation, check out our expert-led Fast Stream PrepPack, designed to take you through all elements of the UK Civil Service Fast Stream application process and give you plenty of opportunity to practise for success.

 Master Your Civil Service Fast Stream Prep